Moochers – example 1

 When I was doing my degree at theological college in 2005 I met many young people who planned to go into some kind of “full-time ministry” within Australia with some kind of para-church organization when they left college.
 This, of course, would mean that they would be seeking financial support from their long-suffering churches and “support friends”.
 There were other students there who were training in fields such as youth or children’s ministry, and their hope was to get a paid position at a local church.
 But surely this is the kind of work that congregational members do as part of their own commitment to the church – without receiving a stipend.
 In most of the churches I’ve ever been part of, the children’s and youth ministries have been conducted by congregational members.

 In contrast, in my own church, the youth groups are led by the assistant minister; it is one of his many responsibilities in the church and for which he is paid a stipend; it is a role which has been determined by the minister and church elders.
+He has also established his own business as a builder in order to supplement his income.
 He had been a congregational member for some years, and felt called to the ministry as a pastor; he trained at the denomination’s theological college and was subsequently called by the church to fill the role of assistant minister.
 He now trains some of the young people in youth ministry, which they do as part of their own ministry within the congregation, whilst doing their school or university studies.

 When I was at theological college a missionary family who had trained at this institution had returned to Australia on furlough, and the husband was addressing the students, telling us of his work in North India, and how difficult it is.
 He expressed his frustration because all the missionaries go to the South where they’re not really needed, because there is already so much mission work being conducted in the area, and so many churches.
 Whereas the real and urgent need is in the North; but nobody goes there because it is difficult and even dangerous – and that is precisely where the gospel is needed!